What Is an Invoice and How Do I Make One?

 Snail mail is, well, slow.
 So by nature, the turnaround time for getting paid by post is sluggish.
 What’s more, if a client pays via check, the funds can take a while to clear, whereas credit or debit card charges are typically deposited into your account within a few business days.

 With Square Invoices, you can send professional invoices straight to your customers’ email inboxes, where they have the option to pay with just a click.
-You can also send invoices with Square directly from your mobile device (in the Square app), which is handy when you’re out in the field.
+You can also send invoices with Square directly from your mobile device using the invoicing app, which is handy when you’re out in the field.
 The ability to send an invoice right after you’ve completed a job helps avoid unnecessary administrative time back at your computer and speeds up the time it takes for you to receive payment.
 On average, invoices sent through Square get paid within the next business day.

 Online invoicing can significantly cut down on time-consuming administrative tasks and help ensure timely payments.